lftoledo/CV/README.md

 I have 15 years of experience in infrastructure.
 Last 6 years I've been working on to delivery state of art architectures.
 Being consultant I've developed leadership and communications skills.

  I have always applied LEAN thoughts, and be more innovative in my day-to-day problems.
-In the past year, I organized a Consulting Operations team to work with the principle of SRE with Kaban methodologies.
+In the past year, I organized a Consulting Operations team to work with the principle of SRE with Kanban methodologies.
 I am also proficient in operations cost optimization.

 I have  AWS certification (Architect and SysOps), ITIL and Cobit.